matszpk/clgpustress/README.md

 In easiest way, you can choose one value for all devices by providing a single value.

-You can choose different values for particular devices for following parameters: workFactor, blocksNum, passItersNum, kitersNum, builtinKernels, inputAndOutput.
+You can choose different values for particular devices for following parameters: workFactor, blocksNum, passItersNum, kitersNum, builtinKernel, inputAndOutput.
 Values are in list that is comma separated, excepts inputAndOutput where is sequence of the characters ('1','Y','T' - enables; '0','N','F' - disables).
+Moreover parameter of '-I' option is optional (if not specified program assumes that inputAndOutput modes will be applied for all devices).

 Examples: